rskelly/flood/README.md

-# Flood
+# flood

-`Flood` is an application that delinates basins on a digital terrain model (DTM) and attempts to locate the 'spill points' between them.
+`flood` is an application that delinates basins on a digital terrain model (DTM) and attempts to locate the 'spill points' between them.

 ## Background